Creating a New Kind of Doctor

 The Coordinating Center for Colorectal Cancer Screening across Texas — known as CONNECT — aims to drive and support colorectal cancer screening efforts.
 Compared to the rest of the U.S., Texas sits in the bottom quartile of up-to-date colorectal cancer screening in adults of eligibility screening age.

-Funded by the Cancer Prevention & Research Institute of Texas (CPRIT), CONNECT will create a statewide stakeholder network to develop, implement and disseminate a Texas colorectal cancer screening strategic plan to galvanize screening across the state.
+Funded by the Cancer Prevention & Research Institute of Texas, CONNECT will create a statewide stakeholder network to develop, implement and disseminate a Texas colorectal cancer screening strategic plan to galvanize screening across the state.
 Additionally, the center seeks to leverage infrastructure and resources to support the expansion of colorectal screening across the state, with a focus on medically underserved populations.
 CONNECT is centered in the Department of Population Health and is led by Navkiran Shokar, M.D., MPH, in partnership with multiple organizations across Texas.

 CONNECT serves as a convening entity and central hub of resources, tools and content expertise accessible by stakeholders across the state, working to achieve the following goals: